CCU Academy Online Dual Enrollment Courses

 3 credits

-This course focuses on the effective use of the English language and exploration of rhetorical modes in written composition.
-Structure, purpose, and audience awareness in developing essays is addressed.
+In this course, you will learn the effective use of the English language and exploration of rhetorical modes in written composition.
+A review of structure, purpose, and audience awareness in developing essays is addressed.

 ENG 104 OA — Research Writing